Connector

 yield

-For more advanced transaction management, the “Savepoint feature” can be used.
-This allows you to mark a specific point during a database operation so that if something goes wrong, you can rewind the database state back to that point.
-This is especially useful for complex database operations or when you need to set a safe point in a long transaction.
+For more advanced transaction management, you can use the "Savepoint" feature.
+This allows you to mark specific points during database operations, enabling you to roll back to those points if something goes wrong.
+This is particularly useful for complex database operations or when you need to set safe points during long transactions.

-By taking advantage of this feature, your application will be able to achieve more robust and reliable database operations.
+By leveraging this feature, your application can achieve more robust and reliable database operations.

-To set a Savepoint, use the setSavepoint method.
-This method allows you to specify a name for the Savepoint.
-If you do not specify a name for the Savepoint, the value generated by the UUID will be set as the default name.
+To set a savepoint, use the setSavepoint method.
+You can specify the name of the savepoint with this method.
+If you do not specify a name for the savepoint, a default name generated by UUID will be set.

-※ Since autocommit is enabled by default in MySQL, you must disable autocommit when using Savepoint.
-Otherwise, all operations will be committed each time, and it will not be possible to roll back transactions using Savepoint.
+Note: In MySQL, auto-commit is enabled by default.
+To use savepoints, you need to disable auto-commit.
+Otherwise, all operations will be committed each time, and you will not be able to roll back transactions using savepoints.

 for